SumUpAnalytics/nucleus-sdk/javascript/docs/NucleusApi.md

-Save a filter representing a subsect of a dataset (time range, query, metadata..).
+Save a filter representing a subset of a dataset (time range, query, metadata..).

 ### Example
 ```javascript